compile_events · live

 ))

-flatland_diff_scenariosreturns attribution: which changed driver caused which output delta, traced through the full dependency graph.
+flatland_diff_scenarios returns attribution: which changed driver caused which output delta, traced through the full dependency graph.
 Your agent can explain the “why” behind every number.

 05